nuel-solutions/sample-aws-security-incident-response-integrations/README.md

    options:
    -h, --help            show this help message and exit

-3. Alternatively, if you are not able to add the `deploy-integrations-solution.py` script to the `bin` path, you can use the script directly by replacing `deploy-integrations-solution` in the above examples with `./deploy-integrations-solution.py` command.
+#### Integration Target Specific Instructions

-4. See [JIRA documentation](documentation/JIRA/JIRA.md) for detailed instructions on how to deploy JIRA integration.
+**See [JIRA documentation](documentation/JIRA/JIRA.md) for detailed instructions on how to deploy JIRA integration.**

-5. See [ServiceNow documentation](documentation/SERVICE_NOW/SERVICE_NOW.md) for detailed instructions on how to deploy ServiceNow integration.
+**See [ServiceNow documentation](documentation/SERVICE_NOW/SERVICE_NOW.md) for detailed instructions on how to deploy ServiceNow integration.**

+## Overview

+AWS Security Incident Response helps customers respond when it matters the most.
+This project aims to address the gap between the service's public APIs/SDKs and direct connections to common applications like Slack, JIRA, and ServiceNow.
+It enables customers to execute API actions directly from their preferred applications while preserving AWS Security Incident Response core capabilities.

+This repository contains:

+- **Jira Integration**: Bidirectional integration between AWS Security Incident Response and Jira for issue tracking
+- **ServiceNow Integration**: Bidirectional integration between AWS Security Incident Response and ServiceNow for incident management
+- **Common Infrastructure**: Shared components like EventBridge event bus, DynamoDB tables, and Lambda layers
+- **Deployment Scripts**: Easy-to-use deployment tools for quick setup

 ## Features